codeheaven-io/codeheaven.io/_posts/2015-12-07-an-introduction-to-ansible.markdown

 I do not recommend that you disable host key checking when you connect to a production server, since it adds a layer of protection against Man-in-the-middle attacks.
 Disabling it while connecting to a self-hosted VM is fine, though.

 Anyway, now you should have git installed on your server.
-One of the best thing of most ansible modules (such as yum) is that they are **idempotent**, that is, they can be run multiple times without side effects.
+One of the best things of most ansible modules (such as yum) is that they are **idempotent**, that is, they can be run multiple times without side effects.
 In other words, git will only be installed when you run the script for the first time (considering it is not already installed by then).

 ## Refactoring things a bit